WDI-SEA/racer-game-lab/README.md

 #### Requirements

 - You should use separation of logic.
 In other words, include separate HTML, CSS, and JavaScript files.
-- Choose an existing landing page on the web; screenshot the landing page, and replicate its markup to create a separate landing page that links to your actual game.
+- Your game should not start right away- have a "Start" menu.
+Find a nice image for your "Start" menu.
+When you click "Start", the start menu should disappear, and the game should begin.

-  For example, in this landing page, when you click on the "Explore" button, you would be redirected to the game:
+  For example, in this landing page, when you click on the "Explore" button, the start menu would become hidden:

 ![](assets/landing.jpg)